 SLT uses a lower-power laser than ALT does.

 Some people feel some pressure in the eye during the surgery.

-Laser trabeculoplasty can be done without the person being admitted to the hospital.
-The person may need to be checked by the doctor within 2 hours of the surgery.
-The person will also need to see the doctor for a follow-up exam as recommended.
+You may need to be checked by the doctor within 2 hours of the surgery.
+You will also need to see the doctor for a follow-up exam.

-Laser trabeculoplasty may be helpful in treating people whose glaucoma continues to get worse in spite of medicine treatment.
-It may also be helpful in treating older adults who have glaucoma and are not able to use medicines to treat it.
+Laser trabeculoplasty may be used to treat glaucoma that gets worse even with medicine treatment.
+It may also help treat older adults who have glaucoma and can't use medicines to treat it.